lukassobotik/lukassobotik/README.md

 Although I have several unfinished projects, I have completed two significant projects in 2022.
 In 2023, I finished two small projects, started one more significant project, and completed three larger projects.

-You are welcome to use and modify any of my projects.
 I'm also open to criticism and recommendations.
 So please let me know if you have any!
 You can find me [**here**](https://lukassobotik.dev).